 - Pour the batter into your prepared pan and bake in the center of your oven for 40 – 45 minutes.

 - Remove the cake from the oven and allow it to rest for about 5 minutes.
 Then, keeping your cake in the pan, cut it into serving size pieces, usually in diamond shapes.

-- Remove 1/4 cup syrup and discard it.
-Pour the rest of the cool syrup over the still warm cake, being sure to saturate every part of the cake.
+- Pour the cooled syrup over the still warm cake, being sure to saturate every part of the cake.
 Allow it to cool completely, and serve.
-Enjoy!